Dorri Partain

 Jake Colehouse, Missouri department of conservation, and Matt Evett, confluence landscape Architecture — discussed design details with attendees. | Photo by Dorri Partain

-In addition to basic lake maintenance to monitor water quality, sediment accumulation, erosion and aquatic vegetation, Confluence’s designs for each option includes entry monument signage, bike racks and pedestrian walkways, which encircle the lake or access its island feature.
+In addition to basic lake maintenance to monitor water quality, sediment accumulation, erosion and aquatic vegetation, Confluence’s designs for each option includes entry monument signage, bike racks and pedestrian walkways that encircle the lake or access its island feature.

-Missing from plans shown during the debut, include access points for MDC’s fish stocking program — which Colehouse said would be included in the final design submitted to the Parks board.
-North Terrace Lake is included in their Urban Fishing Program and twice a year, the lake is restocked with channel catfish and hybrid sunfish.
+Missing from plans shown during the debut is an access point for MDC’s fish stocking program — which Colehouse said would be added to the final design submitted to the Parks board.
+North Terrace Lake is included in their Urban Fishing Program and twice a year the lake is restocked with channel catfish and hybrid sunfish.
 The ecosystem of this lake is able to sustain natural replenishment of minnows, largemouth bass and bluegill species.

 The final plan is expected to be selected by the end-of-July, so that it may be presented to the Parks board for approval in September.
 Phase One improvements are expected to begin spring 2025.